 Identify the actual solvent or fluid they're using

-You’ll hardly ever find that an “organic dry cleaner” will tell you the specific type of solvent or fluid they use (perc, synthetic petroleum,formaldehyde dibutyl acetal or siloxane) and then, in the same sentence, tell you that their specific solvent or fluid is “organic”.
+You’ll hardly ever find that an “organic dry cleaner” will tell you the specific type of solvent or fluid they use (perc, synthetic petroleum, formaldehyde dibutyl acetal or siloxane).
+But they're more than happy to tell you that their specific solvent or fluid is “organic”.

 Instead, they simply claim is that “we’re organic dry cleaners”.

 They then leave it up to you to make a mental connection between walking down the "organic aisle in a supermarket" and walking into an “organic dry cleaners”.

 That way you can exit the “organic dry cleaner” with a nice – but false – feeling that you’re doing something positive for the environment.